-Bush School at Upper Sturt Primary School means children learn how to enjoy living in and caring for our natural environment whether in the bush or at the beach.
-We have created spaces that are aesthetically appealing and harmonious with our natural world with a greater emphasis on the learning flowing between inside and outside, and beyond.
+Bush School at Upper Sturt Primary School means children learn how to enjoy living in, and caring for, our natural environment.
+We have created spaces that are aesthetically appealing and harmonious with our natural world, with a greater emphasis on the learning flowing between inside and outside, and beyond.

-Due to our growing number of enrollments we have begun the construction of a Bush Village.
-The Bush Village will include a new meeting place, tipi, loose parts play, giant sandpit, natural adventure play area (climbing, swinging, crawling), outdoor kitchen, and more.
-The students off Upper Sturt have been directly involved in the design and creation of the Bush Village.
+We have constructed a Bush Village, which includes a fire pit as a central meeting place, tipi, loose parts play, giant sandpit, natural adventure play area (climbing, swinging, crawling), outdoor kitchen, and more.
+The students of Upper Sturt have been directly involved in the design and creation of the Bush Village.
 The giant sandpit has been fondly referred to by the students as ‘SA’s biggest sandpit… other than the beach!”

 In our beautiful bushland setting, children are actively learning and playing outdoors eg. they dig, grind rocks to make paint, explore and climb, paint, sculpt and interact with the physical environment.
 Clothing gets dirty!
 To ensure comfort, we suggest children wear ‘layers’ of warm clothing that will allow them to maintain appropriate body temperature needed for good learning.
 A spare set of clothes for all students is also required.
 Rain suits and comfortable clothing are essential for bush school kids.
 Children are encouraged to wear a hat outdoors, irrespective of season, and beanies during the winter months.
 Children may choose to use their own sunscreen; however, we do have sunscreen available for use at the school as we encourage everyone at Bush School to be sun smart.